 This is a film without exterior action, props, landscapes or special effects.
 Its main characters are children and teenagers with a special ability to describe the surrounding world.
 Intimate conversations with them reveal the picture of the modern world – at times melancholic, at times comical, at times dramatic.
 Shot in a minimalist fashion, the film raises questions about loneliness, love, God, the world and human relations.
 “The world is people.”
 “Don’t you believe in God?
 I can teach you how to start believing…”

 **All showings will take place at the Writers Guild Theater, 135 South Doheny Drive, Beverly Hills, CA.

-Lindsay Taub is an LA-based writer/editor, producer and photographer covering travel, lifestyle, culture, arts, food, health, and all facets that make life a journey.
+Lindsay Taub is an LA-based writer/editor who covers travel, lifestyle, culture, music/arts, food, wellness, and more.
 She calls Los Angeles home when she's there, but prefers to leave the city for the mountains and open spaces as often as possible.
-She loves cooking, gardening, live music, hiking with her three rescue dogs, and nothing beats cheese and wine during a spectacular sunset.
-She is the managing editor of The Pacific Punch.
-Follow her on instagram/twitter @lindsaytaub and follow the Pacific Punch @ThePacificPunch or email firstname.lastname@example.org.
+She loves cooking, gardening, live music, hiking with her three rescue dogs, and rustic luxury.
+Follow her on instagram/twitter @lindsaytaub and follow the Pacific Punch @ThePacificPunch or email email@example.com.
 Learn more at www.lindsaytaub.com and www.voyagevixens.com .***